-upon buying your child the phone, the tablet or the PC, make sure they know it comes with a binding set of rules from the very get-go, they get to enjoy all the benefits and fun, if, and only if, they abide by those rules.
-Make sure you emphasize that having a digital life is an absolute privilege, and that they will be losing all that privilege, if they decide taking a little detour from the rules here and there is harmless. make sure they understand as long as something is officially a rule, it needs to be followed or there will be clear, specific consequences, the biggest of which is going to be losing screen time, usage of certain apps, and having their phone locked altogether, depending on the rules they have broken.
+Upon buying your child the phone, the tablet or the PC, make sure they know it comes with a binding set of rules from the very get-go, they get to enjoy all the benefits and fun, if, and only if, they abide by those rules.
+Make sure you emphasize that having a digital life is an absolute privilege, and that they will be losing all that privilege, if they decide taking a little detour from the rules here and there is harmless.
+Make sure they understand as long as something is officially a rule, it needs to be followed or there will be clear, specific consequences, the biggest of which is going to be losing screen time, usage of certain apps, and having their phone locked altogether, depending on the rules they have broken.
 That has set a whole group of experts in areas like sociology, family psychology and internet technology co-thinking, and coming up with a few preemptive solutions to let you in and lead you along your child’s digital device.
 Here are the top 10 top things that would make you a good digital parent:

 Don’t overdo it with the strict attitude